21 Best Things to Do in Chincoteague, VA

 Book a tour with them to get a complete and discreet view of all the places worth visiting.

-Enjoy one of the most beautiful sunsets you'll ever witness while on a Spider's Explorer boat tour.
+Enjoy one of the most beautiful sunsets you'll ever witness with a Spider's Explorer boat tour.

-Mister Whippy's ice cream is definitely worth screaming for.
+Mister Whippy's ice cream is worth screaming for.

 This outstanding business has been making soft serves for over 50 years.

-The ice cream here is really famous and is enjoyed by tourists and locals alike.
+The ice cream here is famous and is enjoyed by tourists and locals alike.

 Those only interested in the ice cream can drop in from 11:00 a.m. onwards.

 Mr. Whippy's fantastic flavors include peanut butter, chocolate coconut, chocolate cream, and maple bacon.